AussieSeaweed/gameservice/docs/source/examples.rst

    # The hand of the player.
    player.hand

-Rock paper scissors hands are represented by an enum class called :class:`gameframe.games.rockpaperscissors.RockPaperScissorsHand`.
+Rock paper scissors hands are represented by an enum class named :class:`gameframe.games.rockpaperscissors.RockPaperScissorsHand`.
 It has the following enum members:

 - :attr:`gameframe.games.rockpaperscissors.RockPaperScissorsHand.ROCK`